elbywan/normaliz/README.md

 const entities = normaliz(payload, {
-    // Required fields
+    /* Required fields */
     entity: 'items',
-    schema: {
+    schema: [
-        // An 'item' includes:
+        // An 'item' includes
-        post: {}, // - a post
+        // a post
+        'post', [
-        users: {  // - some users
+        // a list of users
+        'users', [
-            // An 'item.user' includes:
+            // An 'item.user' includes
-            comments: {} // - some comments
+            // a list of comments
-        }
-    },
+            'comments'
+        ]]
+    ],
-    // Optional fields
+    /* Optional fields */
     mappings: {
         // The 'items.post' field refers to the 'posts' entity
         post: 'posts'